Huysman's Pets

 Huysman's Pets is a novel by Kate Wilhelm published in 1986.

 Plot summary

-Huysman's Pets is a novel in which experimental animal children have been produced by deceased geneticist Huysman.
+Huysman's Pets is a novel in which the geneticist Huysman created experimental animal children before he died.

 Reception

 Dave Langford reviewed Huysman's Pets for White Dwarf #86, and stated that "The forces of injustice are defeated by ham acting, telepathy, computer hacking and forged dollars, all very quickly and quietly.
 Nice reading, but more suspense and genuine nastiness would have made a stronger book."